ASR: Attention-alike Structural Re-parameterization: Proposed method

 for example, for input $\mathbf{x}$, if $\mathbf{B}_{\hat{\theta}}$ is a convolutional layer $\mathcal{C}$ with kernels $\mathbf{K}$ and bias $\mathbf{b}$, then Eq.(\ref{eq:attno2}) can be rewritten as

 where $*$ denote convolution and $\mathbf{K}\odot \mathbf{v}_{\psi,\theta}$ means that the the product of $i$-th elements of $\mathbf{v}_{\psi,\theta}$ and $i$-th kernel of $\mathbf{K}$.
-Since the existing SRP methods mainly merge various neural network layers into a convolutional layer, from Eq.(\ref{eq:conv_asr}), ASR is compatible with most of these SRP methods.
+Since the existing SRP methods mainly merge various neural network layers into a convolutional layer, from Eq.~(\ref{eq:conv_asr}), ASR is compatible with most of these SRP methods.
 Moreover, since the channel attention module is generally placed after the normalization layer, we can also take batch normalization $\mathbf{BN}$ as an example, i.e.,

 where $\mu, \sigma, \gamma, $ and $\beta$ are the accumulated mean, standard deviation, and learned scaling factor and bias of $\mathbf{BN}$, respectively.
-The equivalent transformations for other $\mathbf{B}_{\hat{\theta}}$, including fully connected layers, transformer-based attention network, etc., can be found in the appendix.
+See the \ul{\textbf{Appendix}} for more of the equivalent transformations for other $\mathbf{B}_{\hat{\theta}}$ in proposed ASR.